QDRO Process Flow

 We draft the QDRO to:

-- Address any issues such as pre-retirement and post-retirement survivor benefits.
+Address details such as loans, gain/loss, or pre- and post-retirement survivor benefits

 QDROs for private plans are subject to the Employee Retirement Income Security Act of 1974 (ERISA), the Retirement Equity Act (REA) of 1984, and state laws.
 Government pension plans (for military, police, teachers, etc.) each have their own set of laws.